 As the evolution of tackle caught up with the challenges presented by pursuing larger and larger quarry, courageous men like Zane Grey, Tommy Gifford and Bill Poole set out across open waters on long range expeditions in search of big game fish.
 Stories of their adventures became the stuff of legends, their successes inspired generations of anglers in the decades to follow.

-Chapter 4 – THE SPIRIT OF THE SPORT
+Chapter 4 – AMERICAN INGENUITY ADVANCES THE SPORT

 Across the globe, anglers share in a passion fueled by the spirit of the sport.
 It embodies the very essence of sportfishing and forms a bond that transcends time and distance.
 Throughout the ages, wherever the challenge, and whatever the species, extraordinary moments occur when fishing that few other sports offer.
 The exhilaration experienced during the presentation of a bait, leading to the bite, are unique to each angler, and when they happen, everything else becomes secondary.